theatlasroom/tidbits/libraries-frameworks/django.md

   - a type of TemplateResponse that takes unrendered content and uses content negotiation to determine the correct content type to return to the client
   - return Response(data) - renders to clients requested content type
 - Status: provides friendlier status codes such as HTTP_400_BAD_REQUEST
+- function based views handle all methods, the method use is available from the `request.method` paramater
+- class based views require you to write methods for each request method that is supported
 - 2 options for writing API views
   - The @api_view decorator for working with function based views.
   - The APIView class for working with class based views.
   - The wrappers also provide behaviour such as returning 405 Method Not Allowed responses when appropriate, and handling any ParseError exception that occurs when accessing request.data with malformed input.

+## SPAs

 ## manage.py
 - runserver: runs the python server on the port specified (or default)